JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 4

-In this assignment, I practiced writing a program for Python without generating it through flowgorithm.
+In this assignment, I practiced writing a program for Python without generating it through Flowgorithm.
 I spaced out/separated different parts of the program to make it easier to edit/understand what's going on in certain parts of the program.
 I also added notes before each section.
 These are both things I do when writing CNC code by hand (which I do not do much of anymore).
 There was not much more new material between last week and this week, so I cannot say I really learned anything this week to be honest.